bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 So, you can use a function, in its traditional syntactic form, as a value.
 See [user docs](http://kotlinlang.org/docs/reference/lambdas.html#function-expressions) and the [spec document](https://github.com/JetBrains/kotlin/blob/master/spec-docs/multi-declarations-in-parameters.md#function-expressions) for more details.
 ### Lambda Syntax Restricted (for future enrichment)

-Among other things, function expressions enable us to make a step toward supporting <em>multi-declarations</em> in parameters of lambdas.
+Among other things, function expressions enable us to make a step toward supporting *multi-declarations* in parameters of lambdas.
 The final goal (not implemented yet) is to be able to, say, filter a list of pairs with the syntax like this:

 {% raw %}
 <p></p>